 The Mat Bevel Institute, created in 1992 with his sister Paula as a venue for the visionary arts, was founded on the principles of Available Resource Technology (ART) and dedicated to building community through the spirit of ART.
 In 2014 Ned was given a solo retrospective exhibition at the Tucson Museum of Art called Welcome to Beveldom: Mat Bevel’s Museum of Kinetic Art.

 Now Ned is capturing his ‘kinetic junk theater’ using stop motion animation, time-lapse photography, greenscreen compositing, virtual reality and live video technologies.
 Through Mat Bevel Company’s new video unit called Bevelvision Productions, his work will evolve into The Mat Bevel Show, fine art entertainment for people of all ages.
+Supported through an Arizona Commission on the Arts Research & Development grant, he’s currently developing a virtual reality tour of his Museum Of Kinetic Art.

 View Ned’s installations, exhibitions & performances